NOAA-EPIC/global-eagle/getting_started/replay/ursa/data/README.md

-Commands to submit:
+Command(s) to submit:

-sbatch submit_training.sh
-- current set up takes ~ 40 minutes to run

-sbatch submit_validation.sh
+'sbatch submit_ufs2arco.sh'

-- current set up takes ~ 7 minutes to run
+Current set up takes ~ 45 minutes to run.
+I am testing different configurations to see if we can speed this up, but it works for right now!